 Once you have your VIN, you have a couple of choices.
 One is visiting your manufacturer’s website for information.

-For all FCA US LLC vehicles (Chrysler, Dodge, FIAT, Jeep® and Ram), visit recalls.mopar.com.
-Here you can plug in your VIN and receive a list of all the complete and incomplete recalls.
+For all Chrysler, Dodge, FIAT®, Jeep®, Ram and Wagoneer vehicles, visit recalls.mopar.com.
+Enter your VIN and receive a list of all the complete and incomplete recalls.
 This site also provides brief descriptions of the safety risk and repair.

-Another option is the NHTSA website.
-They offer a recall look-up by VIN for most light auto manufacturers that provides information for incomplete recalls.
-If you have several vehicles to look up, all by different manufacturers, and are only interested in outstanding recall information, this would be a good one-stop-shop to look them all up at once.
+Another option is to go to www.checktoprotect.org.
+This site offers a recall look-up by license plate or VIN for most light auto manufacturers.
+If you have several vehicles to look up, maybe by multiple manufacturers, and are only interested in outstanding recall information, this site provides a quick and easy way to find recall information for all those vehicles at once.

-If you prefer, you can also call NHTSA at 888.327.4236.
+If you prefer, you can find the same information on the National Highway Traffic Safety Administration’s (NHTSA) database www.nhtsa.gov/recalls.
+You can also call the NHTSA at 888.327.4236.
 You will still need your VIN, so make sure you have it handy before you call.

 Whether you discover a recall has been issued for your vehicle via mail notification or one of the many VIN look-up methods, it’s important to make an appointment as soon as possible.